Siege of Maastricht (1676): Siege

+In summer 1676, William III decided to attack Maastricht with a combined Dutch-Spanish army, led respectively by his deputy Waldeck and Villahermosa, Governor of the Habsburg Netherlands.
+On 3 July, these troops assembled near Nivelles before marching on Maastricht, which they reached three days later.
+Also present were troops from England, Osnabrück, Brandenburg and the Palatinate-Neuburg.
+The combined forces started work on the investment of the heavily-fortified town, building both circumvallation and contravallation lines on both sides of the river Meuse.

+The first assault was delayed until July 21, and focused on the what was considered the weakest portion of the city defences, the Bossche Fronten near the Bosch Gate (see Map, I).
+During the attacks in late July and August, the Dutch forces suffered a thousand casualties, including Karel Florentine, lieutenant general of the infantry, who died of wounds.
+Meanwhile, the Marquis of Louvignies, commander of the Army of Flanders, focussed his attack on the southern defenses, near the village of Sint Pieter (see map, K).

-William was given a letter by Meinhard Schomberg on August 17, which had been sent to the commander of the fortress, and had been intercepted.
+On 17 August, William was given a letter by Meinhardt Schomberg, which had been sent to the commander of the fortress, and had been intercepted.
 The letter was informing the commander that a French relief column was on their way to break up the siege.
-William met with Waldeck at Tongeren, also present were the Bishop of Osnabrück, the Marquis of Louvigny, as well as military officers from Spain and Austria.
-The siege continued, with the allied Dutch forces continuing to attempt to outflank the garrison through the suburb of Wyck on August 23.
+William met with Waldeck at Tongeren, also present were the Prince-Bishop of Osnabrück, the Marquis of Louvignies, as well as military officers from Spain and Austria.
+The siege continued, with the allied forces continuing to attempt to outflank the garrison through the suburb of Wyck on August 23.
 However, with the impending arrival of the French relief column, the siege was abandoned on August 27.

 Reasons for the failure of the siege varied.
 Some blamed weak command skills of the Dutch, while others thought it was due to a lack of support from William's allies.
 Another theory was that the low water level of the river Meuse, made the supply of water for the Dutch forces inadequate.